FrancisCrickInstitute/pMANIC/docs/Reference_Peak_Validation.md

 ### 2. In the Exported Excel File (Step 5)
 In the final results workbook (specifically the **Abundances** sheet):
 * **Normal Cells:** Valid data.
 * **Red Cells:** The value was calculated, but the underlying peak failed validation.
 Treat these quantitative results with caution.
+This highlighting is disabled if no internal standard was used for the export.

 ---